-The way of analysing the data can be used for further analyses of the TU data and this paper also proposes ideas for future research.
+The way of analysing the data can be used for further analyses of the TU data.
 The characteristic of the respondents and the trips can be investigated further, also going more into details about for example the public transport, service level, distance to public transportation, etc.